-- The Crown, in conjunction with veterans' associations would establish a Trust fund to provide support to Vietnam veterans and their families in relation to concerns and circumstances not addressed elsewhere in the MoU Package. - The Trust would receive an endowment of \$7 million from the Crown for a period of thirty years after which the endowment will revert to the Crown. - Trust activities were to be financed by interest earned on the endowment. - The Trust was to be registered under the Charities Act 2005.

-- The Viet Nam Veterans and their Families Trust Fund was established in August 2007.
-Trustees are appointed by the Vietnam Veterans' Association and the RNZRSA, and the Chair is appointed jointly by the Minister for Veterans and the Minister of Defence.
-The Department of Internal Affairs oversees the administration of the Trust. - The Trust has the independence and flexibility to tailor financial packages that best meet the needs of the individual veterans who apply. - The Trust's \$7 million endowment was supplemented in 2019 by a one-off grant of \$350,000, approved by the Minister for Veterans.
+The Trust would receive an endowment of \$7 million from the Crown for a period of thirty years after which the endowment will revert to the Crown.
+Trust activities were to be financed by interest earned on the endowment.
+The Trust was to be registered under the Charities Act 2005.
+The Trust has the independence and flexibility to tailor financial packages that best meet the needs of the individual veterans who apply.
+The Trust's \$7 million endowment was supplemented in 2019 by a one-off grant of \$350,000, approved by the Minister for Veterans.
 Joint Implementation Group (JIG) (MoU, clause 19) The Crown agreed to establish this Group, comprising representatives of the Crown and veterans' associations, to oversee the successful implementation of the MOU Package.
 Completed The JIG was established in 2007, and involved the Ex-Vietnam Services Association and the RNZRSA, as well as government representatives.
-It met twice- yearly and managed oversight of progress with implementing the MOU.
+It met twice-yearly and managed oversight of progress with implementing the MOU.
 The last meeting was held on 30 July 2009.
+Meetings have continued between Vietnam veterans and the Crown since the disestablishment of the JIG.
+Since 2023, formal meetings have been held twice each year.
 General (MoU, clause 20) This clause noted that the MoU was a statement, made in good faith by the parties; and if the parties should agree to changes which would be more effective in delivering the intent of the package, and did not compromise its intent, then those changes may be made.
-Ongoing The Crown (VA) continues close relationships with the veterans' groups (or their successors) that were signatories to the MoU, and all parties closely monitor the ongoing implementation of the MoU.
+Ongoing The Crown (VA) continues close relationships with the veterans' groups that were signatories to the MoU.
 The veteran landscape has changed since the MoU was signed - for example the Rannerdale Home, mentioned in Clause 15, has closed.
-Several new delivery mechanisms, not envisaged at the time the MoU was signed, have been instituted (for example medical assessments are now on an annual basis, and Vietnam veteran expos, virtual centres of excellence, and positive ageing programmes have been put in place).
+Several new delivery mechanisms, not envisaged at the time the MoU was signed, have been instituted (for example medical assessments are now on an annual basis, and Vietnam Veteran expos, virtual centres issues and ensure the MoU remains a living document. --